praat/praat/README.md

 then you can access that account with `ssh`, and it is best to do that without typing your password each time.
 To accomplish this, type

+    # on Ubuntu command line
     ssh-keygen

 on your Ubuntu 18.04.
 This gives you a file `~/.ssh/id_rsa.pub` on your Ubuntu 18.04, which contains your public `ssh` key.
 You should append the contents of this `id_rsa.pub` to the file `~/.ssh/authorized_keys` on your intermediary computer.
 From that moment on, your intermediary computer will accept `rsync -e ssh` calls from your Ubuntu 18.04.
-On the intermediary computer, create a folder `builds`, and a folder `chrome64` inside that.
+On the intermediary computer, create a folder `~/builds`, and a folder `chrome64` inside that.
-If you now add
+If you now define

+    # in Ubuntu:~/.bash_aliases
     praatc-put="rsync -tpvz ~/praatsc/praat yourname@fon.hum.uva.nl:~/builds/chrome64"
     praatc-mid="praatc-build ; praatc-put"

-to `~/.bash_aliases` on your Ubuntu, you can build and send Praat for Chrome to the intermediary computer by just typing `praatc-mid`.
+you can build and send Praat for Chrome to the intermediary computer by just typing

+    # on Ubuntu command line
+    praatc-mid

-On your Chromebook, start up Linux (see the Chromebook download page for details), create a directory `~/praats` there, and put the following lines in your `~/.bash_aliases`:
+On your Chromebook, start up Linux (see the Chromebook download page for details), create a directory `~/praats` there, and define the following:

+    # in Chromebook:~/.bash_aliases
     alias praat-get="( cd ~/praats ;\
         rsync -tpvz yourname@fon.hum.uva.nl:~/builds/chrome64/praat . )"
     alias praat="~/praats/praat"
     alias praat-run="praat-get ; praat"

+From then on, you can use

+    # on Chromebook command line
+    praat-run

-From then on, you can use `praat-run` to fetch Praat from the intermediary computer and run it.
+to fetch Praat from the intermediary computer and run it.

 The cycle from editing Praat on the Mac to running it on your Chromebook therefore takes only three steps: